scalawithcats/scala-with-cats/src/pages/applicatives/cartesian.md

 // res0: Option[(Int, String)] = Some((123,abc))
 ```

-In the case of `Option`,
-if either or both of the argument values is `None`,
+If either or both of the argument values is `None`,
 the result is always `None`:

 ```scala